 4.6 If a Plan Award granted as a 102 Trustee Grant is exercised during the Required Holding Period, the Shares issued upon such exercise shall be issued in the name of the Trustee for the benefit of the Eligible 102 Participant (or be subject to a supervisory trustee arrangement if approved by the ITA).
-If such a Plan Award is exercised or settled after the Required Holding Period ends, the Shares issued upon such exercise or settlement shall, at the election of the Eligible 102 Participant, either (i) be issued in the name of the Trustee (or be subject to a supervisory trustee arrangement if approved by the ITA), or (ii) be transferred to the Eligible 102 Participant directly, provided that the Eligible 102 Participant first complies with all applicable provisions of the Plan and this Sub-Plan.
+If such a Plan Award is exercised or settled after the Required Holding Period ends, the Shares issued upon such exercise or settlement shall, at the election of the Eligible 102 Participant, either (i) be issued in the name of the Trustee (or be subject to a supervisory trustee arrangement if approved by the ITA), or (ii) be transferred to the Eligible 102 Participant first complies with all applicable provisions of the Plan and this Sub-Plan.

-4.7 To avoid doubt: (i) notwithstanding anything to the contrary in the Plan, payment upon exercise or purchase of Plan Awards granted as a 102 Trustee Grant, may only be paid by cash or check, and not by surrender or withholding of Shares, or by reduction of shares pursuant to a cashless exercise, net exercise or similar arrangement, or other forms of payment, unless and to the extent permitted under Section 102 or as expressly authorized by the ITA; (ii) notwithstanding anything to the contrary in the Plan, certain adjustments and amendments to the terms of Plan Awards granted under the 102 Capital Gains Track, including an exchange program, recapitalization events, dividend and so forth, may disqualify the Options from benefitting from the tax benefits under the 102 Capital Gains Track, unless the prior approval of the ITA is obtained; (iii) notwithstanding anything to the contrary in the Plan, repurchase rights with regard to Plan Awards made as 102 Capital Gains Track Grants shall be subject to compliance with Section 102 requirements and/or the express approval of the ITA; (iv) Stock Appreciation Rights may not be granted under the 102 Capital Gains Track unless and to the extent expressly authorized by the ITA; (v) grants of Restricted Stock Units under the 102 Capital Gains Track may require the prior approval of the ITA; (vi) notwithstanding anything to the contrary in the Plan, amounts equivalent to dividends, distributions or interest may not be settled in shares with respect to Plan Awards granted under the 102 Capital Gains Track Wards granted under the 102 Capital Gains Track (vii) notwithstanding anything to the contrary in the Plan, amounts equivalent to dividends, distributions or interest may not be settled in shares with respect to Plan Awards granted under the 102 Capital Gains Track Wards granted under the 102 Capital Gains Track and (ix) notwithstanding anything to the contrary in the Plan, the prior approval of the ITA; (vii) Performance Shares may require the approval of the ITA in order
+4.7 To avoid doubt: (i) notwithstanding anything to the contrary in the Plan, payment upon exercise or purchase of Plan Awards granted as a 102 Trustee Grant, may only be paid by cash or check, and not by surrender or withholding of Shares, or by reduction of shares pursuant to a cashless exercise, net exercise or similar arrangement, or other forms of payment, unless and to the extent permitted under Section 102 or as expressly authorized by the ITA; (ii) notwithstanding anything to the contrary in the Plan, certain adjustments and amendments to the terms of Plan Awards granted under the 102 Capital Gains Track, including an exchange program, recapitalization events, dividend and so forth, may disqualify the Options from benefitting from the tax benefits under the 102 Capital Gains Track, unless the prior approval of the ITA is obtained; (iii) notwithstanding anything to the contrary in the Plan, repurchase rights with regard to Plan Awards made as 102 Capital Gains Track unless and to the extent expressly authorized by the ITA; (iv) Stock Appreciation Rights may not be granted under the 102 Capital Gains Track unless and to the extent expressly authorized by the ITA; (v) grants of Restricted Stock Units under the 102 Capital Gains Track may require the prior approval of the ITA; (vi) notwithstanding anything to the contrary in the Plan, amounts equivalent to dividends, distributions or interest may not be settled in shares with respect to Plan Awards granted under 102 Capital Gains Track. (vii) Performance Shares may require the approval of the ITA in order to qualify under the 102 Capital Gains Track; (viii) notwithstanding anything to the contrary in the Plan, amounts equivalent to dividends, distributions or interest may not be settled in Shares and not in cash, and Cash Incentives will not qualify under the 102 Capital Gains Track and (ix) norder to qualify under the 102 Capital Gains Track. (viii) notwithstanding anything to the contrary in the Plan, Plan Awards granted under the 102 Capital Gains Track